kashish113/Predicting-Customer-Swirl-using-Artificial-Neural-Network/README.md

 expensive to keep a customer than to acquire a new one

 Procedure followed
-STEP 1:
+# STEP 1:
 Randomly initialise the weights to small numbers close to 0 (but not 0).
-STEP 2:
+# STEP 2:
 Input the first observation of your dataset in the input layer, each feature in one input node.
-STEP 3:
+# STEP 3:
-Forward-Propagation: from left to right, the neurons are activated in a way that the impact of each neuron&#39;s activation is limited by the weights.
+Forward-Propagation: from left to right, the neurons are activated in a way that the impact of each neuron& activation is limited by the weights.
 Propagate the activations until getting the predicted result y.
-STEP 4:
+# STEP 4:
 Compare the predicted result to the actual result.
 Measure the generated error.
-STEP 5:
+# STEP 5:
 Back-Propagation: from right to left, the error is back-propagated.
 Update the weights according to how much they are responsible for the error.
 The learning rate decides by how much we update the weights.
-STEP 6:
+# STEP 6:
 Repeat Steps 1 to 5 and update the weights after each observation (Reinforcement Learning).
 Or:
 Repeat Steps 1 to 5 but update the weights only after a batch of observations (Batch Learning).
-STEP 7:
+# STEP 7:

 When the whole training set passed through the ANN, that makes an epoch.
 Redo more epochs.